Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: METHODOLOGY

-After training the MIAEFS model, the weight $\textbf{W}^{(f)}$ extracted from the Feature Selection layer is used for ranking the importance of features of the representation vector $\textbf{z}^{(i)}$.
-The importance score of the $j^{th}$ feature, i.e., ${z}^{(i)}_j$, is calculated as follows:
+After training the MIAF model, the weight $\textbf{W}^{(f)}$ extracted from the Feature Selection layer is used for ranking the importance of features of the representation vector $\textbf{z}^{(i)}$.
+The important score of the $k$th feature, i.e., ${z}^{(i)}_k$, is calculated as follows: